G4Q95/AutoShortsWebApp/docs/Cloudflare-R2-Reconfig-Part-4.md

 This document outlines our new strategy for solving the Cloudflare R2 file deletion issues using Cloudflare Workers.
 It builds on the findings and lessons from our previous attempts documented in Parts 1-3.

+## Implementation Status

+**Note (March 29, 2025):** While this document details the planned Worker-based approach, the *final working solution* implemented to resolve the R2 deletion issues relies on direct S3 API calls from the backend, using database-tracked files as the primary method and pattern-matching as a fallback.
+The critical fix involved correcting a settings attribute typo (`settings.r2_bucket_name` -> `settings.R2_BUCKET_NAME`) in the pattern-matching fallback logic within `web/backend/app/services/project.py`.
+The Worker implementation described below is not the currently active method for project cleanup.

+✅ **Implementation Complete**: The Worker-based approach *was* fully implemented as described in this document but is not the *active* solution as of March 29, 2025.

+- **Worker Code**: Created and stored in `workers/r2-delete/index.js`
+- **Worker Configuration**: Wrangler configuration in `workers/r2-delete/wrangler.toml`
+- **Backend Integration**: Python client implemented in `web/backend/app/services/worker_client.py`
+- **Config Updates**: Environment variables added for Worker URL, API token, and toggle
+- **Testing Endpoints**: Debug endpoints added in `web/backend/app/api/debug.py`
+- **Fallback System**: Multi-layered approach with tracked files and pattern-based fallbacks

+For detailed deployment and configuration instructions, see [Worker-Implementation-Guide.md](Worker-Implementation-Guide.md).

 ## Summary of Previous Approaches

 Throughout our journey to solve the R2 file deletion issues, we've tried several approaches: